01/ 06What you get

 The kit is a paper-and-PDF structure for managing your own attention.
 It is not a medical device, a therapy program, a coaching service, or a treatment for ADHD or any other condition.
 It does not replace the advice of a clinician.

 What we promise: the kit is the kit.
-The PDF is the document you previewed before buying.
+The PDF is the document you previewed before opening.
 The pages are formatted, the prompts work, and the structure matches the description on the product page.
-If a page is broken, missing, or doesn't match, email [email protected] and we'll fix it or refund.
+If a page is broken, missing, or does not match, email [email protected] and we will fix it.

 What we don't promise: that the kit will work for you.
 We can't.
 Productivity tools are a personal fit.
-Some buyers use the kit every day for six months and tell us it changed their week.
-Some buyers open it once and never come back.
+Some readers use the kit every day for six months and tell us it changed their week.
+Some readers open it once and never come back.
 We don't know which one you'll be, and pretending we do would be the kind of marketing we're trying to avoid.
-That's what the 14-day refund is for: try it, and if it isn't a fit, email [email protected] and we send the money back.
+That is why the work stays free: open it, test it, and leave it if it is not a fit.

 Liability cap.
-Because we sell a $4.99 PDF, our total liability to you for anything that goes wrong is capped at what you paid us.
+Because access is free, our total liability to you for anything that goes wrong is capped at any optional tip you chose to send us.
 That's the standard limitation in any consumer contract and it applies here too.
 None of the consumer protections you have under the law of your jurisdiction are waived by this — the cap is on top of those rights, not instead of them.

 05/ 06How the rules change